jardin00/jardin00.github.io/_pages/about.md

 ---

 Hi, I am a graduate student in the Department of Industrial and Management Engineering at Korea University.
-Currently, I am studying optimization applications, including transportation and logistics.
-Also, I am interested in solving problems with machine learning and artificial intelligence.
+Currently, I am studying optimization applications, including transportation and logistics. specificly, I Also, I am interested in solving problems with machine learning and artificial intelligence.